 The EcoCycle SBR™ from Parkson combines industry leading DynaPhase Control™ technology with high efficiency treatment schemes designed to provide reliable and flexible performance for today’s stringent effluent needs.
-The EcoCycle SBR™ is a true-batch SBR design, which allows for an ideal anaerobic/anoxic fill period, perfect for biological phosphorus removal and Nitrogen removal.
+The EcoCycle SBR is a true sequencing batch reactor design, which allows for an ideal anaerobic/anoxic fill period, perfect for biological phosphorus removal and nitrogen removal.
 The true-batch design will also allow for a perfect quiescent settling step, promoting ideal sludge settling and compaction before the decant of the treated effluent.
-In the EcoCycle SBR™ basin designs are not limited by basin geometry or configuration.
-Deep tank SBR basins are encouraged for better O2 transfer, which can lead to reduced operating expenses.
+Our sequencing batch reactor basin designs are not limited by basin geometry or configuration.
+Deep tank sequencing batch reactor (SBR) basins are encouraged for better O2 transfer, which can lead to reduced operating expenses.

-All required treatment steps will occur within a single Reactor basin, without the need for any clarifiers or sludge recycle.
-The basic cycle structure would follow Anaerobic / Anoxic Fill, React, Settle, Decant and Waste Sludge.
-All cycle set-points would be operator adjustable to allow for the system to be configured for the specific needs, all in real-time.
+All required treatment steps will occur within a single reactor basin, without the need for any clarifiers or sludge recycle.
+The basic cycle structure would follow anaerobic/anoxic fill, react, settle, decant and waste sludge.
+All cycle set-points would be operator adjustable to allow the system to be configured for the specific needs, all in real-time.

-The Brains of the EcoCycle SBR™ is the technologically advanced DynaPhase Control™, which will dynamically adjust the treatment steps of the SBR cycle based on incoming flows and loads.
-The control strategy will monitor flow and DO to allow for the automatic adjustment of the cycles to ensure proper treatment.
+The brains of the EcoCycle SBR is the technologically advanced DynaPhase Control™, which will dynamically adjust the treatment steps of the sequencing batch reactor cycle based on incoming flows and loads.
+The control strategy will monitor flow and dissolved oxygen to allow for the automatic adjustment of the cycles to ensure proper treatment.
 During periods of low flow, the system will be adjusted into an “Energy Saver” mode by reducing the amount of aeration provided to the basins.
-During peak events the controls will maintain the appropriate aeration percentage comparative to the flows and loads coming to the SBR.
+During peak events, the controls will maintain the appropriate aeration percentage comparative to the flows and loads coming to the SBR.
 Operator changes to the controls set-points are acknowledged in real-time adjustments, which includes enabling or disabling a desired number of SBR basins.
 The Auto Detect feature will allow the system to make the necessary modifications automatically should a critical alarm or failure occur.